chaoticgd/wrench/docs/asset_system.md

 ### `deleted`

-This attribute makes it appear that the object does not exist in the logical tree, which is useful if the base game defines an asset that you want to be removed in your mod.
+This attribute makes it appear that the asset it is applied to does not exist in the logical tree, which is useful if the base game defines an asset that you want to be removed in your mod.
 An example:

 	textures {
 		Texture 0 {